Lz-Gustavo/raft-demo/README.md

 This repository organizes scripts, papers, and experiment applications developed using [hashicorp's Go implementation](https://github.com/hashicorp/raft) of the [Raft consensus algorithm](https://raft.github.io).

+**IMPORTANT** *beelog-exp* is currently an unstable branch.
+Some dependencies are maintained unavailable until final adjustments.

 ## Non-application directories

 * **docs**